 Storage provider key

-If your production environment uses data storage in the Code42 public cloud, do not use your production provider key in your test environment.
-Ask your CSM about public cloud options, or use only local storage in your test environment.
+If your production environment uses data storage in the Code42 cloud, do not use your production provider key in your test environment.
+Ask your CSM about Code42 cloud options, or use only local storage in your test environment.

 The production and test authority servers must have different addresses.
 For test machines, assign IP addresses and host names different from the production machines.
 After installing the test authority server, go to Settings > Server, and set the addresses on the: